 |Targeted chemotherapy||Newer targeted chemotherapy drugs such as EGFR inhibitors are very effective for selected patients|

 SCLC is a high volume disease often with metastases at presentation.
 SCLC is sensitive to chemotherapy and therefore not suitable for surgical resection.
-Treatment involves chemotherapy unless a patient has poor performance status.
+Treatment involves chemotherapy unless a patient has a poor performance status.
 Radiotherapy helps if the disease is restricted to one hemithorax.
-SCLC is known to relapse in few months and median survival is around 15 months.
-Palliative treatment regime is same as NSCLC.
+SCLC is known to relapse in a few months and median survival is around 15 months.
+Palliative treatment regime is the same as NSCLC.

 End of Life Care

 About 90% of patients with lung cancer die due to cancer.
 As a consequence; end of life care is mandatory for almost all the patients.
 A multidisciplinary dedicated team works the best; inclusive of palliative care physician, lung cancer nurse specialist, community palliative care nurse and respiratory physician and oncologist.
 Pain control is an important aspect of end of life care.

 Few salient features of pain control can be mentioned as follows: